290 Beacon

 After the remodeling was completed, the Reiths moved to an apartment at 290 Beacon.

-On September 27, 1963. the Reiths transferred 290 Beacon to the Reith Realty Corporation.
+On September 27, 1963. the Reiths transferred 290 Beacon and their other Back Bay properties to the Reith Realty Corporation.
 They divorced in the mid-1960s.
-He moved back to Winthrop and she continued to live at 290 Beacon; she also owned and managed a lodging house at 330 Commonwealth.
-She continued to live at 290 Beacon until her death in March of 1968.
+He moved back to Winthrop and she continued to live at 290 Beacon until her death in March of 1968.

-In September of 1994, George Demeter filed for (and subsequently received) permission to “legalize penthouse unit per court order” and to combine the penthouse and fifth floor units, reducing the number of units from six to five.
+In September of 1994, he filed for (and subsequently received) permission to “legalize penthouse unit per court order” and to combine the penthouse and fifth floor units, reducing the number of units from six to five.

 On October 16, 2003, 290 Beacon LLC converted the property into five condominium units (including one located in the former garage), the 290 Beacon Condominium.